 We do Not accept personal cheques and apologize for any inconvenience.

-Each kitten comes with a 3-year health guarantee against life-threatening genetic and congenital diseases, 10 year guarantee against HCM and PKD, pedigree, registration slip, spay or neuter, a 6 week free trial of pet insurance, a minimum of 1 core vaccine, deworming, flea preventative, vet checks and health certificate/vet records, nail trim and grooming before leaving, and kitten starter kit, which includes several toys, a blanket, small bag of the kitten kibble they have been weaned onto, canned kitten food, coupons, care book, treats, and cat nip.
+Each kitten comes with a 3-year health guarantee against life-threatening genetic and congenital diseases, 10 year guarantee against HCM and PKD, a 6 week free trial of pet insurance, a minimum of 1 core vaccine, deworming, flea preventative, vet checks and health certificate/vet records, nail trim and grooming before leaving.
+Registration slip will provided upon proof of spay/neuter.
+Kittens will go home with kitten starter kit, which includes several toys, a blanket, small bag of the kitten kibble they have been weaned onto, canned kitten food, coupons, care book, treats, and cat nip.

 All kittens are considered Available until a deposit is received.